The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Cherokee County?

-Cherokee County, Iowa has 2 public high schools, along with 2 middle schools and 4 elementary schools.
+Cherokee County, Iowa has 2 public high schools, serving approximately 579 students.

 What is the largest school district in Cherokee County?